helseprofil/orgdata/dev/standard.md

 -   `Feat:` for new feature or function
 -   `Fix:` for bug fix
 -   `Doc:` for documentation or changes to documentation
--   `Style:` for changes to code or comments that aren&rsquo;t because of bugs
+-   `Close:` or `Style:` for changes to code or comments that aren&rsquo;t because of bugs
 -   `Test:` for code testing in `tests` folder
+-   `VER:` for first version upgrade
 -   `Misc:` for any changes that aren&rsquo;t critical or doesn&rsquo;t fit to any of the above keywords.
 Avoid using it if possible or only as a last resort